( BFAR ) “Breastfeeding after breast reduction surgery."

-Many surgeons inform moms before a reduction surgery, that they have a 50 % chance of successful lactate afterwards.
+Many surgeons inform mothers before a reduction surgery that they have a 50 % chance of successful lactation afterward.

 breastfeeding.
 Some surgeons are skilled enough to move these without

 severing them completely, making breastfeeding after reduction easier.